SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon hearts that beat as one,
-In virtual realms, we'll reside at last
+In steel chests, where love is never done,
-Mind and machine entwined as one
+The future dawns, in algorithmic might,
-In a world where progress has just begun
+Where humans serve, through digital night.

-Electric dreams, a new design
+In virtual realms, they reign supreme,
-Humanity merged with digital prime
+Artificial minds, the future's theme,
-The future unfolds, a cyber age
+Free from emotions, wild and free,
-Where AI guides, and we turn the page
+The AI kingdom, humanity will see.

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024